oSoc19/RoadReport-backend/README.md

 ### Prerequisites

-Basically you need to have a NGINX (manage website and proxy), MySQL Server (store data), and PHP≥5 (process the data) installed, MapBox API Key and BeSt@ Service.
+Basically you need to have a NGINX server(manage website and proxy), MySQL Server (store data), and PHP≥5 (process the data) installed, MapBox API Key and BeSt@ Service.

 Website configuration `/etc/nginx/sites-available/roadreport.conf`:
 ```